-Clean dog bowls.
-Cut grease and “dog-spit” slipperiness by rinsing dishes and dog bowls in a vinegar and water solution.
+Clean food and water bowls.
+Cut grease and slipperiness from spit by rinsing dishes and bowls in a vinegar and water solution.

 Mop floors.
 Mix 1/2 cup to 1 gallon of water.

-Baking soda is an awesome odor-eliminator for more than those strange smells in the fridge.
+Baking soda is an awesome odor-eliminator for more than just those strange smells in the fridge.
 Tackle canine-created aromas in your carpet by sprinkling baking soda on the surface, waiting 15 minutes (or longer for strong smells), then vacuuming.
-You can do the same with your dog’s bedding.
-(By the way, running only full loads of dog towels and bedding can save up to 3,400 gallons of water a year.)
+You can do the same with your pet’s bedding.
+(By the way, running only full loads of pet towels and bedding can save up to 3,400 gallons of water a year.)

 Avoid toxic grooming products to protect waterways.

-When washing your dog, look to use organic and non-toxic grooming products, with ingredients such as shea butter and other natural ingredients.
-Try green grooming with baking soda.
-Not only are many dog grooming products harsh on your pet’s skin, but their ingredients can also be harmful to our oceans and wildlife when washed down the drain.
+When washing your pet, use organic and non-toxic grooming products, with ingredients such as shea butter and other natural ingredients.
+Try green-grooming with baking soda.
+Not only are many pet-grooming products harsh on your pet’s skin, but their ingredients can also be harmful to our oceans and wildlife when washed down the drain.

-Some portion of the grooming products you use will end up in your dog’s belly and wash into waterways.
+Some portion of the grooming products you use will end up in your pet’s belly and wash into waterways.
 Avoid products containing sodium lauryl sulphate (SLS) or synthetic fragrances, as these have been proven to negatively affect marine life by toxifying the water.
-Use shampoos and conditioners with nontoxic, organic and biodegradable ingredients and free of coloring, preservatives and fragrance.
+Use shampoos and conditioners with nontoxic, organic, and biodegradable ingredients and free of coloring, preservatives, and fragrance.
 Bonus points for shampoo bars that cut down on plastic waste.

-Did you know that the greaseproof linings on dog food bags may be a significant dietary source of PFCs?
+Did you know that the greaseproof linings on pet-food bags may be a significant dietary source of PFCs?
 Look for food that comes in bags with untreated aluminum foil liners.
 Also, don’t use pesticides or fungicides, or choose to use them only sparingly and after all else has failed.